 A Disclosure of Incentives Form is a document filled out by the developer/seller.
 The purpose of the form is to make sure that all of the financial and non-financial incentives offered to buyers are also clear to the mortgage lenders.
 This is very important as it may affect the value of the property.

-It was brought in because it became difficult for mortgage lenders to determine the true worth of a property.
-Say for instance a developer/seller offers a financial incentive of £10,000 cashback on their new build property.
-If the mortgage lender does not know this, they may value the property at £250,000 when a buyer is only actually paying £240,000.
+This form was brought in because it was difficult for mortgage lenders to determine the true worth of a property.
+Say for instance a developer/seller offers a financial incentive of £5,000 cashback on their new build property, if the mortgage lender does not know this, they may value the property at £250,000 when a buyer is only actually paying £245,000.

 In the above example, the buyer may find themselves with a mortgage that is actually worth more than the property's value.
 So, in short, this form is really beneficial to the buyer and the mortgage lender to ensure a fair price is being paid.